grew

 πŸ”„

-Keg relocation β€” rewrites hardcoded library paths in bottles at install time via install_name_tool or patchelf
+Keg relocation β€” rewrites hardcoded library paths in bottles at install time via install_name_tool, so binaries just work without DYLD_LIBRARY_PATH hacks

 🩺

-Doctor + audit β€” checks perms, HTTPS, broken links, snapshot integrity, and formula quality
+Doctor + audit β€” checks perms, HTTPS, broken links, snapshot integrity, stale kegs, and cask notarization

 πŸ”